SinisterSpatula/.docker-dev/Readme.md

 docker-compose --profile redis up -d
 ```

+Afterwards, visit https://localhost:4567 and complete the install.

-Afterwards, go into the container using `docker exec -it docker-dev-nodebb-1 bash` and run:
+Then: go into the container using `docker exec -it docker-dev-nodebb-1 bash` and run:

 ```
 cd /usr/src/app/plugins